Level 1: Reaction

 Level 2: Learning

-It's often helpful to measure these areas both before and after training.
+To measure learning, start by identifying what you want to evaluate.
+(These things could be changes in knowledge, skills, or attitudes.)It's often helpful to measure these areas both before and after training.
 So, before training commences, test your trainees to determine their knowledge, skill levels, and attitudes.

 Once training is finished, test your trainees a second time to measure what they have learned, or measure learning with interviews or verbal assessments.